kunal14901/kunal14901/README.md

 ## 🧠 About Me

-I'm a quantitative researcher and aspiring trader with experience spanning high-frequency trading strategies, market microstructure modeling, and robust portfolio optimization.
+I am an aspiring quantitative researcher and trader with experience spanning high-frequency trading strategies, market microstructure modeling, and robust portfolio optimization.
 I enjoy solving challenging problems using mathematics, code, and financial insights.

 I’ve contributed to research, internships, and freelance projects involving alpha generation, risk-aware order execution, and covariance estimation.
 I’m also an IMO/IOM medalist and problem setter with experience crafting high-difficulty mathematical problems.